Benjamin-22/ECD205-UAV-Fab-and-Modeling/README.md

 # Pixhawk AADL Case Study

-AADL models for the Pixhawk UAV, demonstrating various AADL toolchains
+AADL models for the Pixhawk UAV

 ***Note:*** This model is used as part of Binghamton Senior Project ECD205 UAV Fabrication and Modeling.

 ## About

 This set of models has been built as part of various classes on AADL.
-This model captures the high-level elements of the [Crazyflie UAV](https://www.bitcraze.io) by the bitcraze.
-It aims at illustrating basic CPS designs capabilities of AADL: model construction, analysis (flow latency, schedulability, fault analysis, code generation, ...)
+This model captures the high-level elements of a UAV built with the PX4 flight controller

 This project has been defined to work properly with [OSATE](http://osate.org)